 The Jordan Estate Rewards program celebrates its 10th anniversary.

-The new six-acre Chateau Block on the Jordan Estate is planted to Cabernet Sauvignon.
+The new six-acre Chateau Block on the Jordan Estate is planted to cabernet sauvignon.
+It is the first time that a vineyard has been planted next to the hilltop chateau.

 Jordan named Best Vineyard Experience in American Airlines’ Celebrated Living Magazine 2018 Platinum List Awards.